 No Person shall harbor, possess, or release animals or wildlife captured or propagated elsewhere on the Property, nor shall any Person have any wild bird or wild animal in his possession within Fort Monroe.

+Protection of Natural, Cultural, and Archeological Resources

+Walking on, climbing, entering, ascending, descending, or traversing an archeological or cultural resource, monument, or statue, except in designated areas and under certain conditions established by the FMA, is prohibited.

 Skateboards; Where Permitted

-The riding of skateboards, roller skates, roller blades, scooters or other similar devices is restricted to public roadways, parking lots and sidewalks.
+The riding of skateboards, roller skates, roller skis, roller blades, scooters or other similar devices is restricted to public roadways, parking lots and sidewalks.
 Skateboards are prohibited on all other areas of the Property.

 Persons are prohibited from riding these devices onto or off of steps, ramps, inclines, stairs, railings, benches, or any other appurtenances of buildings and structures.

 The towing of Persons on skateboards, scooters, or other similar device by bicycle or motor vehicle is prohibited on the Property.